What Is the Consumer Data Right?

 Instant Loan Approvals: Instead of gathering months of bank statements for a personal loan, you can authorise the lender to verify your income and expenses directly from your bank, potentially getting approved in minutes rather than days.

-Type 2: Product Reference Data (PRD)
+What is Product Reference Data (PRD)?

-What Is Product Reference Data?
+What is Product Reference Data?

 Pros and Cons of the PRD System